-Four weeks before publication, a reminder will be sent that your article is due in one week's time, together with author headshots, bylines, social media handles and images.
+Four weeks before publication, a reminder is sent that your article is due in one week's time, together with author headshots, bylines, social media handles and images.

 Three weeks before publication is the deadline for copy.
-Once submitted, it goes into the editorial pipeline and one of the team will review, edit, write headlines, subheadings, a standfirst and produce a final draft.
-They will also write social media posts.
+Once submitted, it goes into the editorial pipeline and one of the team will review, edit and produce a 'final' draft for your approval, in accordance with everything written above.
+They will also draft social media posts.